vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Music control

 * music is muted when the game starts
-* speaker icon  is crossed to indecate that music is off
+* speaker icon  is crossed to indicate that music is off
 * when clicked on the music starts playing and the cross is removed from the speaker button to in
 * when clicked cross is removed from the speaker button to indicate that the sound is on
 * user stories it relates to: 21, 39